omarreis/GBE3D/demos/SailboatDemo/README.md

 * Original sailboat hull model.
 Made with Blender ( a collada model embedded ).
 * Main and jib sails with camber and quadratic leech.
 Configurable and dynamic sail mesh.
 * Ocean surface w/ waves.
-* Boat stays in the center at 0,0 while the sea surface and land are moved (boatcentric universe)
+* Boat and sea surface fixed at the 3D world center at 0,0 (boatcentric universe)
-* Boat floats on waves and pitches to match waves directional derivative.
+* Boat floats on waves and pitches to match wave directional derivative.
-* Objects parented to OceanSurface float on it and are moved with boatspeed (like the wake bubbles).
-This is achieved by using a movable 3d texture.
+* Objects parented to OceanSurface float on it and are moved with boatspeed (ex: wake bubbles).
+* Standing sea surface implemented with a movable 3d texture.
 * A system of TDummys allows setting boat's *course*, *heel* and *pitch* independently, avoiding gymbal locks that might have occured by manipulating RotationAngles.
-Advice for 3d programmers: Never change all 3 dimensions (x,y,z) of 3Dobject.RotationAngles.
+Advice for 3d programmers: Never change all 3 dimensions (x,y,z) of a 3Dobject.RotationAngles.
-* A rock with a lighthouse (but no collision detection yet).
+* Rock with lighthouse (but no collision detection yet).
 A few other floating objects.
 * As the boat moves, it leaves a wake of floating bubbles.
-Bubbles are recycled over time.
+Random bubbles are recycled over time.
-* Central rectangle of sea surface (30x30) is surrounded by 4 other, less detailled sea surface rectangle.
+* The main ectangle of sea surface (30x30) is surrounded by 4 other, less detailled sea surface rectangles.
-* Large textured TDisk represents the sea horizon.
+* Large textured TDisk underneath represents the sea horizon.
-* Scrollable listbox contains the app controls: camera, boat, waves and object groups ( click button at top-right to open controls)
+* Scrollable listbox contains all app controls: camera, boat, waves and object groups ( click button at top-right to toggle ontrols)
 * Camera controls: AngleOfView, Azimuth and elevation
 * Option to design camera.
 Note that this camera cannot be zoomed or moved.
 * Mouse actions: drag up/down=change elevation, drag rigth/left rotates camera.